 Counseling to Meet the Mental Health Needs of Older Adults

-We all know as we journey through the years some degree of loss is inevitable.
-This is because as we get older, each of us is bound to experience the losses of:
+We all know that as we journey through the years, some degree of loss is inevitable.
+This is because, as we get older, each of us is bound to experience the losses of:

 Caregivers of Older Adults Face Mental Health Challenges, Too

-Caregivers of older adults face their own unique challenges.
-They may feel be dealing with a variety of complex emotions.
-For example, feelings of guilt, anger, resentment, depression, anxiety, or grief are common.
-In caring for another who is unable to care for themselves, caregivers may struggle with:
+Caregivers of older adults face unique challenges and often experience complex emotions such as guilt, anger, resentment, depression, anxiety, or grief.
+In caring for someone unable to care for themselves, caregivers may struggle with:

 Ways That Music Therapy Can Enhance Older Adult Mental Health